Statutory regime on persistent organic pollutants

 There are two international agreements containing regulations in relation to POPs:

-At European level, the two aforementioned international agreements are implemented into European law by "Regulation (EC) No 850/2004 of the European Parliament and of the Council of 29 April 2004 on persistent organic pollutants and amending Directive 79/117/EEC" (the POP Regulation).
+At European level, the two aforementioned international agreements are implemented into European law by "Regulation (EU) 2019/1021 of the European Parliament and of the Council of 20 June 2019 on persistent organic pollutants" (the POP Regulation).

 Due to the legal form of a "regulation", the provisions it contains are applicable in the Member States immediately without the need for implementation.
 In this way, it is ensured that the obligations and measures resulting from the international conventions are regulated and implemented uniformly across the EU.